nens/threedi-docs/source/d_problem_solving.rst

 Known Issues
 ^^^^^^^^^^^^^^

 - When applying 2D boundary conditions, it is not allowed to have more than one grid resolution on the edge.
 However, there is no clear error message for this.
-This will be improved in the Carnaval Release.

 - In the live site it is not possible to visualize structures together with the schematisation.

+- Note, that in v2_control tables (v2_control_table, v2_control_memory, v2_control_pid, v2_control_timed) the unit for adjusting the pump discharge capacity is actually *m3/s*, even tough the unit used normally is *L/s*.

+- For simulations including interflow or embedded elements, not all results can be viewed.
+Moreover, the water balance ignores part of the flow, therefore it will seem to be inconsistent.

+- There are some issues related to projections.
+We are encountered this for our UK-based models (.sqlite).
+These models will show a shift in the  geometries in QGIS.
+The reprojection from EPGS:27700 (British National Grid) to WGS84 is based on an outdated reprojection in the spatialite.
+There is a solution for this:
+1. In QGIS open the (table without geometry) table "spatial_ref_sys"
+2. go to row srid 27700
+3. update column proj4text (overwrite existing value) with +proj=tmerc +lat_0=49 +lon_0=-2 +k=0.9996012717 +x_0=400000 +y_0=-100000 +datum=OSGB36 +units=m +no_defs

+This might also be the case for other projections.

 Frequently endured issues